 If this approach makes sense, you would already appreciate the benefits of diversification and sector allocation.

 Historical market data shows us that different sectors perform differently depending on economic conditions.
 However, it is very difficult to predict which among the sectors will perform in the future.
 Diversification involves dividing your investments in a portfolio with stocks from different sectors.
 The process of determining which mix of sectors to hold in your portfolio is unique to each individual.

 Sector allocation is the task of identifying how much of your portfolio will be invested in different sectors and helping you balance the expected returns with a level of risk that is acceptable to you.
 It should be based on your financial goals, the time horizon in which you wish to achieve them and your risk tolerance level.

 If your goals are long-term in nature, you may be comfortable investing in riskier or more volatile sectors because you can wait out slow economic cycles and the numerous ups and downs of markets.
 However, if your time horizon is short, you are likely to assume a lower risk.

 Generally, the younger you are, the more risk you can afford to take.
 As you grow older, you may be more interested in preserving your capital/savings since a large decline near your retirement may need you to compromise your lifestyle or even make it impossible to retire.

 Your ability and willingness to lose some of your principal/savings in the near term in exchange for greater potential returns is called risk tolerance and is a major factor in deciding your sector allocation.

-As with every investment you make, discipline and regular reviews are critical to help your achieve your goals.
+As with every investment you make, discipline and regular reviews are critical to helping you achieve your goals.

-Visit the below links to learn more on diversification.
+Visit the below links to learn more about diversification.